-This is Kathy DeFillippo’s fourth year on the freeholder board.
+This is Kathy DeFillippo’s second three-year term on the freeholder board.
 She has twice served as freeholder director.

 She was a councilwoman in Roxbury Township from 2006 through December 2013.
 She served as mayor in 2009 and deputy mayor in 2018, 2012 and 2013, and was also a member of the town’s Zoning Board.

 Freeholder DeFillippo has a long history of public and community service.
 She is a past president of the Roxbury Area Chamber of Commerce and retired in 2016 from the board of the NJ Metro Chapter of the National MS Society after serving as a trustee for 10 years.
 But she remains active with NMSS as an advocate in government relations.
 She was the driving force behind bringing the Walk MS to Roxbury in 2006 — and remains active with it — and helped raise tens of thousands of dollars to help find a cure and to raise awareness for people afflicted with this devastating disease.